syncfusion-content/winui-docs/winui/Chart/SeriesTypes/ColumnandBar.md

 ---
 layout: post
 title: Column and Bar in WinUI Chart control | Syncfusion
-description: Learn hera all about Column and Bar support in Syncfusion WinUI Chart control and more details.
+description: Learn here all about Column and Bar support in Syncfusion WinUI Chart control with segment spacing and more.
 platform: WinUI
 control: SfChart
 documentation: ug